Marcio Navarro

 Márcio Navarro (pronounced /nəˈvɑːhoʊ/ nə-VAH-hoh; born September 17, 1978) is a retired Brazilian professional mixed martial artist and professional kickboxer.
-Navarro is the former International Sport Karate Association (ISKA) light middleweight oriental rules world champion.
+He is the former International Sport Karate Association (ISKA) light middleweight oriental rules world champion.
 Navarro also is an instructor at Valor Martial Arts in Wichita, Kansas.

 Kickboxing career

 Navarro began training in kickboxing in 1992.
 He won the vacant ISKA light middleweight oriental rules world championship belt on September 21, 2012, defeating Thomas Longacre by split decision (49-48, 48-49 and 49–48).
 He was later stripped of the title because he was not defending it since he began to focus on his mixed martial arts career instead.
 He retired on July 21, 2018, after a winning a fight by knockout via a head kick.

 MMA career

 Navarro began his MMA career in 2008 with TKO victory over Sandro Vieira da Silva in his hometown of Indaiatuba, Brazil.
 Shortly after the fight, he moved to the United States.
 Navarro fought his first fight in the United States on November 9, 2008, against Adam Sohayda in Orange County, California.
 He won the fight by TKO in the 2nd round.
 On October 29, 2011, fought Rudy Bears on Bellator LVI in the Local Feature Fights.
 Navarro defeated Bears by split decision.
-Navarro has fought 29 fights in his career winning 15.
-Navarro fought Donnie Bell at Bellator CIII and lost via submission by rear neck crank.
+Navarro has fought 29 fights in his career, winning 15.
+He fought Donnie Bell at Bellator CIII and lost via submission by rear neck crank.
 Navarro fought in his third Bellator fight at Bellator CXIII against Bobby Cooper and lost the fight via unanimous decision, extending his losing streak to four fights.
 Navarro broke his losing streak with a 1st-round knockout of local fighter Demian Papagni.
 He fought his fourth Bellator fight at Bellator 130 against Cody Carrillo.
 Carillo gave a verbal submission from multiple punches.